quiqr/quiqr-desktop/README.md

         "path": "D:\\website-output-path\\"
       }
     }
   ]
 }
 ```

 Note that your website configuration can be a JSON, YAML or TOML file.

-### Hokus Configuration File
+### Sukoh Configuration File

-An optional configuration file can be stored in your *home/username/Hokus*
+An optional configuration file can be stored in your *home/username/Sukoh*
 folder.
-When *config.json* is found hokus will read the settings at startup.
+When *config.json* is found sukoh will read the settings at startup.

 It looks like this: